openquantumhardware/qick/quick-start/README.md

   * An SMA cable that you will use to connect the system in loopback mode
   * A power cable (12 volt, 50 watt) for the ZCU111
   * A micro SD card (16 GB) that you will flash the PYNQ 2.6.0 disk image onto
-  * Screwdriver, hex wrench, and associated screws
+  * A screwdriver, hex wrench, and associated screws
 * A personal computer with an Ethernet port (this guide assumes a Windows PC with no additional command line tools so as to be accessible to users with little command line programming experience; contact sarafs@princeton.edu if you would like this guide to include support for other operating systems).
   * The computer should have git installed.
 In this guide, Github Desktop is used.
     * You can download Github Desktop here: https://desktop.github.com/